It’s February 15th, and Angelman Syndrome Awareness Day. My oldest son, Owen, has Angelman Syndrome.

 The milestones all sort of rolled together.
 And I didn’t take time to enjoy and celebrate where she was at.
 I had my eyes on the next best thing.

 He didn’t meet any of those early milestones.
 There are some he still hasn’t met, and he’ll be 12 in May.

 When he was one and did learn to sit on his own, it was after a ton of hard work.
 We celebrated that victory even more, because we didn’t know if it would ever be coming.

 The same with walking.
 It took him years to learn to walk on his own.
-And we rejoiced like crazy when he took his first steps.
+And we rejoiced like crazy when he took his first steps when he was seven.

 Owen helped us learn to not take small victories for granted.
 Each one represents a lot of hard work, and is a huge accomplishment to the person reaching it.

 Owen has taught us a lot about love, and helped us to love each other more.
 We understand that love isn’t reserved for the good times.
 It’s not only an emotion, but also a choice.

 And though divorce rates are high for parents of special needs kids, my husband and I are more in love now than we were when we got married.
 We praise God for that.

 When you walk through the valleys with someone, and choose love, it’s remarkable how close you become.
 I can’t imagine walking through life with anyone else.
 I know part of our strength is a direct result of being Owen’s parents.